No deal exit

-On 20 and 21 August 2019, there were several news reports, apparently citing the new Home Secretary’s (Preeti Patel) desire to end freedom of movement, for EEA nationals and their family members, on 31 October 2019, if the UK’s departure from the EU result in a no-deal exit.
+On 20 and 21 August 2019, there were several news reports, apparently citing the new Home Secretary’s (Priti Patel) desire to end freedom of movement, for EEA nationals and their family members, on 31 October 2019, if the UK’s departure from the EU result in a no-deal exit.

 The EU Settlement Scheme application enables qualifying nationals to continue their residence in the United Kingdom (UK), after the UK left the European Union (EU) (also known as ‘Brexit’) and the transitional period.
 Since the Scheme was officially opened, we have received a huge number of questions about EU Settlement Scheme applications.
 So much so, that we decided to put together the key questions and answers in this post.

 In Part 1, of our series on EEA applications we looked at the application process, and documents required to apply for an EEA family permit.
 Here, in the second part of our series, we look at EEA family permit refusals, focusing on the top 3 reasons for refusals and how to avoid them.

 The UK Government has set out their latest position on the settled status scheme, as it will apply to EEA nationals and their family members.
 The statement rehashes much of the information provided by Prime Minister Theresa May on 26 June 2017, about the new ‘settled status’ and the Secretary of State for the Home Department, Sajid Javid on 22 June 2018.

 British passport holders may renew their passport well before the end date of the passport.
 The time remaining on the existing passport, of up to 9 months, was merely added to the new passport.
 Fair enough – the time left on the existing passport has been paid for after all.
 But now, the Home Office and HM Passport Office has now admitted a change to this policy, so that new passports will be issued without the remaining time being added.
 Thank you Callum Mason, reporter, and Martin Lewis, founder, of Moneysavingexpert.com for putting this before the mainstream media!

 Here, is the latest position on Brexit, as it applies to EEA nationals and their family members, following the Home Office’s latest statement.